MERYEM-AD/Professional-README-Generator/README.md

 # Starting to Apply the Acceptance Criteria.

- * The Application starts with a set od questions about the application repository as title of the project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions;
+ * The Application starts with a set of questions about the application repository as title of the project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions;
  * When the user enters the project title then this is displayed as the title of the README;
  * When the user enters a description, installation instructions, usage information, contribution guidelines, and test instructions then this information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests;
  * When the user chooses a license for his application from a list of options then a badge for that license is added near the top of the README and a notice is added to the section of the README entitled License that explains which license the application is covered under;